ydlamba/A.V.A.D.H.I/README.md

 #### Desktop Application

 A cross-platform desktop application had already been implemented with tons of feature to assist AVADHI.
-Desktop app consists of a login portal that user had to be logged in with in order to make his attendence count.
+Desktop app consists of a login portal that user had to be logged in with in order to make his attendance count.
 There are two login methods provided with the application :

 * Password based login
 	Uses the web based api provided by central server in order to log in user.
 It is similar to the web login portal of AVADHI.